EduardoNunes5/WhereDidIStop-back/README.md

 # WhereDidIStop
-Still in development.
 It's basically an api which authenticated user can store and get contents they've been reading/watching.
 ---

-some of the information stored:
-platform: it could be youtube, netflix, a website, etc.
-title: what it is called,
-finished:whether it's finished or not,
-page (if it's a book)
-episode (if its a streaming content)
+## routes:
+POST /api/login
+> Body: name, email, password
+ Response -> if success a jwt is returned

+POST /api/signup
+> Body: email, password

+GET /api/contents
+> If authenticated, all user contents will be sent

+POST /api/contents
+> If authenticated, user will be able to save a content
+Body:
+* Platform(String) - where user watches or reads it.
+* Title (String) - what is the content called  (required).
+* Page (String) - which page the user is if its a book.
+* Episode (String) - which episode the user is if its aa video.
+ ps: either page or episode should be included.
+* Finished (Boolean) - whether that episode or page is finished.

+PUT /api/contents/:id
+> If authenticated, user can update one of their contents.

 ---
 Which tools have been used to develop this api so far?
-Javascript
+* Javascript
-Express
+* Express
-Bcrypt to hash user password
+* Bcrypt to hash user password
-Postgres as sql sgbd
+* Postgres as sql sgbd
-jwt
+* jwt